 CLAIM: Peter writes that these false teachers will undergo judgment, because they denied “the Master who bought them” (2 Pet.
 2:1).
 How can it be possible that these men are “bought” by Christ, and yet, they are judged as the rest of the passage teaches (v.9, 17, 20-21)?

 RESPONSE: In our view, Jesus died for all people, whether they were believers or unbelievers (Jn.
 1:29; 1 Jn.
 2:2; 2 Cor.
 5:19; 1 Tim.
 4:10; Heb.
-2:9; Titus 2:11; see “Limited Atonement: A Critique”).
+2:9; Titus 2:11).
 Therefore, it is possible that these false teachers were indeed “bought” by Christ, but they were never true Christians.
 Christ died for them, but they never really had saving faith.

 But this twists the grammar of this passage.
 The passage doesn’t say that the teachers claimed to be bought by Christ; instead, Peter states that they were bought by Christ.
-Boice’s interpretation would work if Peter stated what the false teachers were claiming.
-But instead, here we have an inspired author making the claim that the false teachers were indeed bought by Christ—not the false teachers themselves.
+This response would only work if Peter stated what the false teachers were claiming.
+But instead, here we have an inspired author making the claim that the false teachers were indeed “bought” by Christ—not that the false teachers were merely making this claim.
 Therefore, this is an instance where someone is bought by Christ’s blood, but since they reject him, they never have salvation.